 The Resuscitation Council has advised that CPR can be performed without giving rescue breaths.
 It is essential that the emergency services are called (999) if CPR is required, and that a defibrillator is used.

 For futher details, refer to the HSE site on First Aid during the coronavirus (COVID-19) pandemic.

-In partnership with the British Heart Foundation and the London Ambulance Service the School acquired 7 automated external defibrillators (AED) for campus.
+There are 8 automated external defibrillators (AED) on campus.
 A defibrillator is used in circumstances where a person’s heart goes into ventricular fibrillation (VF) which is a disruption to the heart’s electrical activity causing the heart to beat chaotically preventing it from pumping blood around the body.
 A person in VF can suddenly collapse and lose consciousness.
 A defibrillator is used to deliver an electric shock to restore the heart to normal rhythm.